I use Makefiles a lot for development. Makefiles have been around for a long

 This can speed up the compilation process significantly.
 Moreover, make

-keeps track of files and prerequisites so if, say file2.c
+keeps track of files and prerequisites so if, say file2.c has changed (the

-file's timestamp is newer than program
+file's timestamp is newer than program, then make knows that program is

 outdated and will rebuild it.
 But it will only rebuild targets whose